 Halloween today in Ireland is celebrated very much the same as in the States.
 Adults and children dress up as witches, ghosts, zombies, and all kinds of macabre figures and go to fancy dress parties or go out trick or treating.
 Houses are bedecked with Jack O’Lanterns, broomsticks, and other Halloween decorations, while in Ireland the family may share a traditional Halloween fruitcake called a barmbrack.

-One of the biggest Halloween events in Ireland is the Banks of the Foyle Hallowe’en Carnival held in the city of Derry in Northern Ireland.
-Ireland’s capital city, Dublin hosts Samhain in typically flamboyant style with a huge parade from Parnell Square along O’Connell Street and finishing in Temple Bar in a kind of carnival of all things ghostly and ghoulish.
+One of the biggest Halloween events in Ireland is the Puca Festival celebrated over 5 days in County Meath.
+The Puca Festival celebrates Samhain through music, comedy and performances.
+Another well-known festival takes place across the Banks of the Foyle Hallowe’en Carnival held in the city of Derry in Northern Ireland.
+Ireland’s capital city, Dublin also hosts Samhain in typically flamboyant style with a huge parade from Parnell Square along O’Connell Street and finishing in Temple Bar in a kind of carnival of all things ghostly and ghoulish.
 And there are lots more festivals held across the country too – just ask your Travel Advisor and we can include these on your visit to Ireland next Halloween.